ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

     -- A is in a negative position, B and C are OK
 ```

-Non strictly-positive declarations are rejected because they admit non-terminating functions.
+Negative declarations are rejected because they admit non-terminating functions.

 If the positivity check is disabled, so that a similar declaration of `Bad` is allowed,
 it is possible to construct a term of the empty type, even without recursion.